-To expose the bone, she pushes the edges of the tissue (which are referred to as flaps) back.
+To expose the bone, the edges of the tissue (which are referred to as flaps) are pushed back.
 There is a flapless surgical technique in which a small section of tissue is removed.
 The amount of tissue removed equals the diameter of the dental implant fixture being placed.

 Performing the Osteotomy

-After exposing the bone, Dr. Zopf carefully uses a series of drills with bits of varying sizes to create, and then gradually enlarge the site in which the implant fixture for the prosthetic tooth will be placed.
+After exposing the bone, your oral surgeon carefully uses a series of drills with bits of varying sizes to create, and then gradually enlarge the site in which the implant fixture for the prosthetic tooth will be placed.

 Placing the Dental Implants

-Once she has completed the osteotomy, Dr. Aimee Zopf will use a torque-controlled wrench to turn the implant fixture, securing it within the jawbone.
+Once the osteotomy has been completed, your oral surgeon will use a torque-controlled wrench to turn the implant fixture, securing it within the jawbone.
 Ideally, the implant fixture will be completely covered by bone, without any movement, whatsoever.

 A Bone Graft (When Applicable)